-Our All Terrain Crane safety training course is OSHA compliant, and our online version fulfills OSHA’s classroom training requirement.
+Our All Terrain Crane safety training course is OSHA Aligned, and our online version fulfills OSHA’s classroom training requirement.
 Each class contains sections on anatomy and components, stability principles, rigging considerations, safe operations, common hazards, and more.
 In this training, we look at the anatomy and functions of all terrain cranes in general, focusing on components examined during pre-shift inspections.
 We also discuss crane operation and stability principles, addressing why you should know your truck’s capabilities and work within those limits.
 We will also teach you about load charts and how to properly utilize them.

 The course also covers the safety considerations for operating a crane, including proper setup and rigging principles.
 It also reviews some of the common crane hand signals that can help you ensure good communication on the job site.
 Finally, it covers the more common hazards involving all terrain cranes, as well as how to recognize, avoid, or minimize them.
 We will also present a few case studies to help illustrate these points.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by regulations.

 Estimated Time: Because everyone learns and progresses at different speeds, the amount of time you spend taking this training will vary.
 However, the estimated time for this training is 150 – 180 min